 If an amount calculated in accordance with clause 7.6.5 is to the credit of the Commonwealth, the amount is a debt due to the Commonwealth for the purposes of clause 12.4.

-Late Payments (Core)
+Late Payments (RFT Core)

-Note to drafters: In accordance with the Supplier Pay On-Time or Pay Interest Policy, the Commonwealth is obliged to pay interest when it does not make payment in full within the maximum payment terms.
-Refer to Resource Management Guide 417 for further information, including exceptions to the application of the policy:

-https://www.finance.gov.au/publications/resource-management-guides/supplier-pay-time-or-pay-interest-policy-rmg-417
+Note to tenderers: This clause will only be used if any Official Orders entered into under standing offer arrangements are valued up to and including $1 million (GST inclusive).

 If payment of an amount due to the Contractor under a Contract is made late, the Commonwealth shall pay interest on the unpaid amount, whether or not the Contractor has submitted a separate invoice for the interest.

 Interest payable by the Commonwealth under this clause 7.7 shall be calculated in accordance with the following formula: